 Let cool in pan for a few minutes before using a knife to loosen egg from pan to transfer to a wire rack to finish cooling or serve immediately.

-• Grease the muffin tin wells generously with butter so the egg bites don’t stick to the pan.
+- Grease the muffin tin wells generously with butter so the vegetable egg bites don’t stick to the pan.
 Depending on the material of the pan, even if it’s well-greased, you may have a thin layer of remnant stuck to the bottom of the pan.
 If you want a super clean transfer with no egg stuck to the bottom of the pan, use a silicone or nonstick ceramic muffin tin.

-• If the middle of your egg bites are significantly deflating in the center upon cooling, it means your oven was either too hot and/or your bites cooled too quickly.
+- If the middle of your egg bites are significantly deflating in the center upon cooling, it means your oven was either too hot and/or your bites cooled too quickly.
 If this is happening, try lowering the oven temperature and cook longer or let bites cool in the pan for longer before transferring them to a wire rack to finish cooling.
 When I tested this recipe, switching the oven temperature from 350 degrees to 325 degrees helped to reduce deflating.
 Your egg bites will be slightly puffed up when you first take them out of the oven and they will deflate slightly but significant deflating in the center of the bites can be avoided by troubleshooting with the suggestions above.

-• Fill your muffin tin wells no more than ¾ of the way full because they will puff up and expand upon cooking.
+- Fill your muffin tin wells no more than ¾ of the way full because they will puff up and expand upon cooking.

-• You can use raw vegetables and skip sautéing if you’re in a time crunch but you’ll need to decrease the amount of vegetables you’re using as the veggies shrink upon cooking.
+- You can use raw vegetables and skip sautéing if you’re in a time crunch but you’ll need to decrease the amount of vegetables you’re using as the veggies shrink upon cooking.
 You’ll also want to chop the baby spinach if using raw.

-The spongy texture comes from air being trapped in mixture so try whisking until ingredients are just combined.
+- If your egg bites are spongy, that usually comes from air being trapped in mixture so try whisking until ingredients are just combined.
 Keeping the oven temperature low can also help prevent a spongy texture.

 Storage and Preparation